 A blood glucose meter or blood monitoring system may be part of your treatment plan to show blood sugar levels at a certain time of testing.
 A doctor, nurse, or health practitioner may provide instruction on how to test and how often you should test your blood sugar levels.

 By using the previously mentioned devices, blood sugar levels can be measured by looking at milligrams of sugar per deciliter (mg/dL) or millimoles of sugar per liter (mmol/L).

-Results can be affected by various factors including type of food, time of meals, exercise and other factors.
+Results can be affected by various factors including the type of food, time of meals, exercise, and other factors.

 Testing and understanding your blood glucose readings can help you make certain lifestyle choices such as food and exercise.

 The correlation of your A1C levels and blood sugar levels are usually as follows:

 |A1C level||Estimated average blood sugar (glucose) level|